 Arkansas man wins $100,000 off $5 lottery ticket

-An Arkansas man has won $100,000 in an state lottery scratch-off game, officials said Thursday.
+An Arkansas man has won $100,000 in a state lottery game, officials said Wednesday.

-Christopher Hewitt, 33, of Hamburg bought the $5 Triple Play ticket at Dillard Street Tobacco & Deli, 206 North Dillard St. in Monticello, according to a Facebook post from the Arkansas Scholarship Lottery.
+Rigoberto Nava Valdez of Hot Springs bought the $5 25X the Cash ticket at Winner's Circle at 1104 W. Center St. in Sheridan, according to a Facebook post from the Arkansas Scholarship Lottery.

-The store will receive a 1 percent commission, or $1,000, for selling the winning ticket.
+Valdez told lottery officials that he plans to use his winnings to invest in his business.

+He reportedly claimed the prize with his brother, who was the first person he told about his win.

 ADVERTISEMENT